Skip to Content

 • 3.00 Credits

-Addresses accounting issues from the perspective of an entrepreneur or small business owner.
+Prerequisite(s): ACC 2110.
+Pre- or Corequisite(s): ACC 2120.
+Addresses accounting issues from the perspective of a small business owner.
 Includes choice of business entity, payroll preparation, internal control systems, and the basic application of applicable income and sales taxes.
 Teaches accounting software to classify, record, summarize, and report transactions and to generate financial statements.
+Course fee of $50 for testing services applies.

 • 3.00 Credits

-Prerequisite(s): ACC 2110 with a B- or higher or ACC 2010 with a B- or higher.
-Pre- or Corequisite(s): ACC 2120 or ACC 2020.
+Prerequisite(s): ACC 2110 and MGMT 2400.
+Pre- or Corequisite(s): ACC 2120.
 Introduces data analytics and data visualization tools and techniques in accounting.
 Provides hands-on experience in analyzing accounting data, creating visuals, and interpreting results using various data analytics and visualization software..
-Canvas Course Mats of $78/McGraw applies.
+Canvas Course Mats of $85/McGraw applies.

 • 3.00 Credits

-Prerequisite(s): ENGL 1010.
-Pre- or Corequisite(s): ACC 2110 or ACC 2010.
+Prerequisite(s): ENGL 1010 recommended.
 Examines legal and ethical issues needed to make sound business decisions.
 Provides an overview of the legal system, constitutional law, ethical decision-making frameworks, business entities, contract law, business crimes and torts, compliance and regulatory issues, agency law, and bankruptcy law.